Esther-FaBer/Art-Inventory-Project/README.md

-# Art Inventory
+# Art Inventory Backend

-This repository contains the source code for a RESTful backend server designed to manage an art inventory system.
+This is a Node.js backend application for managing art inventory, including artists, artworks, galleries, exhibitions, contacts, and roles.

 The server is built with Node.js and Express, and it interacts with a PostgreSQL database for storing and retrieving artwork-related data.